Florida Marchman Act Questions

 Most frequent questions and answers

-If you have been unsuccessful at convincing the person to seek treatment voluntarily then we highly recommend consulting with a qualified Interventionist before you do anything else call now at 866-54-SOBER (76237).
+If you have been unsuccessful at convincing the person to seek treatment voluntarily then we highly recommend consulting with a qualified Interventionist before you do anything else call now at 833-497-3808.
 If that is not an option and than you may consider filing for the Marchman Act.

 The Marchman Act is the nickname for a Florida Statute best known for its unique provisions that allow family members to petition the courts for mandatory assessment and treatment of someone who is abusing drugs or alcohol appear to be a danger to themselves or others.